-Our first meeting is a chance for you to tell me about yourself and what has brought you to therapy at this point in time.
+Our first meeting is a chance for you to tell me about yourself and what has brought you to therapy.
 We start where you are.
-You can find out more about my approach, ask questions, and get a sense of what it would be like for us to work together.
-In the first few sessions, we can talk more in depth about what you are currently struggling with, and I would also want to know a little about your early life.
-Sometimes what is causing you trouble now has some connection to the past−especially your attitude towards yourself and patterns in relationships.
+You can also find out more about my approach, ask questions, and get a sense of what it would be like for us to work together.
+In the first few sessions, we can talk more in depth about what you are currently grappling with.
+I would also ask about context to get an idea of your personal history.
+Often what is causing you trouble now has connection to the past−especially your attitude towards yourself and patterns in relationships.

 What is my approach to therapy?

 Essentially, my approach is insight-oriented combined with offering practical strategies to support your discoveries.
 There are many theories and models of therapy but what is consistent across the research is that there is a positive correlation between the therapeutic relationship (our working alliance) and treatment outcomes.
 In other words, what seems to matter most is that you feel comfortable, respected, and safe, and that I am reliable, flexible, and trustworthy.
-That way, you can risk more vulnerability and honesty, and the work we do is more likely to lead in the direction you want.
+Then you can risk more vulnerability and honesty, and the work we do is more likely to lead in the direction you want.

 What kinds of problems do I deal with?

 Have a look at my Services page for a list of some of the problems that people come to see me about.
 I find that underlying most of these problems there are usually four basic issues that people are grappling with: